rotki/rotki/docs/usage_guide.rst

    :alt: Get loopring keys
    :align: center

 Then in rotki you need to add the API key.
-Go to API Keys > External Services > Loopring and paste the key that you obtained in the loopring website.
+Go to  :menuselection:`API Keys > External Services > Loopring` and paste the key that you obtained in the loopring website.

 .. image:: images/loopring_add_key.png
    :alt: Add loopring key